How do I make strong coffee at home?

 4. Use proper brewing ratios

 The higher the coffee to water ratio is, the stronger your coffee will be.
-We recommend using a 2.5:6 ratio and it packs a mean punch.
+We recommend using 2.5 tablespoons of grinds to every 6 ounces of water—it packs a mean punch.
 Everyone likes it a little different, though, so experiment and find what suits you best.

 5. Learn your brewing methods